On behalf of the staff, children, parents/carers and governors of Larkrise Primary School, we would like to welcome you to our school.

 We hope that you and your child will get the very best out of the opportunities that Larkrise has to offer.
-As parents/carers, you are the first educators of your child and so we actively seek and value your contribution and commitment in working with us to give your child the very best educational experiences.
+As parents/carers, you are the first educators of your child, and so we actively seek and value your contribution and commitment to working with us to give your child the very best educational experiences.

-Larkrise is a special place for both its children, staff and the wider community.
-We are a vibrant and caring school, within the city of Oxford, which proudly reflects the diversity of our community.
-Our new Headteacher joined the school in January 2020 and in the first term we have worked to develop our new Mission, Vision and Values.
+Larkrise is a special place for its children, staff and the wider community.
+We are a vibrant and caring school within the city of Oxford, which proudly reflects the diversity of our community.
+Our new Headteacher joined the school in January 2020, and in the first term, we worked to develop our new Mission, Vision and Values.
 These will be used to shape our journey in seeking excellence in all that we do.
-Our main focus of improvement will be to provide a world class curriculum with high expectations of every child and within which wellbeing is nurtured and learning is limitless.
+Our main focus of improvement will be to provide a world-class curriculum with high expectations for every child and within which well-being is nurtured, and learning is limitless.
 A curriculum that inspires through creativity, kindness and adventure.

 Being part of RLT gives the school opportunities to work more closely with a diverse range of schools which will benefit both our staff and children.
 The Trust schools are also involved in working with Oxfordshire Teaching School Alliance (OTSA) which provides further access to support and development opportunities.
 Larkrise is a strategic partner school within OTSA (Click here for more information).

-We hope that you enjoy your virtual visit, and that you find the information you are looking for.
+We hope you enjoy your virtual visit and find the information you are looking for.
 Please feel free to contact the school direct with any queries you may have.

 Jon Gray (Headteacher) Charlotte Stewart (Deputy Headteacher) Morag Scott (Assistant Headteacher)